 It is not only satisfying but it will give you a huge energy boost that should last till tea even if you don’t eat lunch.

 South Indian: I’m not an Upma fan.
 (Ok, Southies, you can shoot me now!)
 But I love good, soft idlis with gunpowder and a little coconut oil (or ghee) in the mornings.
 I have two other favourites but they must be eaten straight from the pan before they get soggy: crisp dosas with chutney and medu vadas if they are light, golden and fresh.

 Eggs: My favourite egg breakfast is a mixture of boarding-school food and high-end luxury.
 At school, they gave us very runny scrambled eggs (they called them Rumble-Tumble) which they spooned over toast.
 I still love them.

 But now I have tried a very fancy version.
 I like free-range eggs slowly scrambled over a very low flame with a dash of butter in the finishing, spooned over good country bread toasted on an open fire.
 The final luxury: some white (or even black, at a punch) truffle grated over the eggs.
 Heaven!
 (And bankruptcy!)

-Full English: Not the healthiest breakfast but great if you are up early.
-(Somehow it doesn’t makes sense for a late breakfast).
+Full English: Not the healthiest breakfast but great, if you are up early.
+(Somehow it doesn’t make sense for a late breakfast).
 Two eggs fried gently with runny golden yolks, very crisp bacon, a good quality (ideally European, not English) sausage, grilled whole mushrooms and French sourdough bread (ideally Pain Poilane).